pvoznenko/front-controller-php-example/README.md

 You can get list of all songs assigned to specified playlist for current authorized user:

 ```
-$ curl -i -H Accept:application/json -X GET -G http://localhost:7070/api/v1/playlist/{playlistId}/songs -H token:{token} -d page={page.?}
+$ curl -i -H Accept:application/json -X GET -G http://localhost:7070/api/v1/playlist/{playlistId}/songs -H token:{token} -d offset={offset.?}
 ```

-Variable `page` is optional for content pagination, by default is set to 1 and each page returns 20 rows of content.
+Variable `offset` is optional for content pagination, by default is set to 0 and each page returns 20 rows of content.
-Variable `page` should be positive integer greater then 0, otherwise you would get `404` error.
-Variable `page` with value `0` will act as 1st page.
+Variable `offset` should be positive integer equal or greater then 0, otherwise you would get `404` error.
 Response will contain additional block with key `info` that contains information for pagination.
 Limitation made for not overflow response header size.

 * If everything is OK you should get response code `200` with list of available songs;
 * If you tried to get songs from playlist that is not yours (not existing for authorized user) server will response with code `404`;
-* Server will response with code `404` if optional variable `page` specified and it not positive integer.
+* Server will response with code `404` if optional variable `offset` specified and it not positive integer.

 ##### GET /api/v1/playlist/{playlistId}/songs/{songId}